AInoob/NooBoss/README.md

 # NooBoss
 [Website](https://ainoob.com/project/nooboss)

+## Current status - Dormant
+Personally I have not use NooBoss in past few months.
+I am not sure if there is any big use case for NooBoss.
+So yeah, no plan of updating it at this point.

 ## What is NooBoss?
 NooBox is a Chrome Extensions Manager and a Userscript Manager that contains many unique features